fortanix/sq-dsm/README.md

 Using Docker
 ------------

-Command line tools can also be built using Docker:
+The command line tool `sq` can also be built using Docker:

 ```shell
 $ docker build -t sq .